Primary prevention

 Two phase 3 randomised placebo-controlled clinical trials using the adjuvanted virus-like particle vaccine enroled 3667 participants.
 The studies met their primary endpoint; 97.8% of vaccinated participants produced neutralising antibodies.
 However, clinical efficacy was only inferred from a specific neutralising antibody titre threshold selected as a surrogate marker.
 The most common adverse effects included headache, muscle pain, and injection site pain.
 These studies are yet to be published, and post-marketing efficacy studies are required to confirm the vaccine’s effectiveness.[45][46]

-The US Advisory Committee on Immunization Practices (ACIP) recommends the live-attenuated vaccine for people aged ≥18 years to <60 years travelling to a country or territory where there is a chikungunya outbreak, and laboratory workers with potential for exposure to the virus.
-The live-attenuated vaccine may also be considered in people aged ≥18 years to <60 years travelling to a country or territory without an outbreak, but with evidence of chikungunya virus transmission among humans within the last 5 years, who are staying for a cumulative period of ≥6 months.[45]
+Virus-like particle vaccine: recommended for people aged ≥12 years travelling to a country or territory where there is a chikungunya outbreak occurring, and laboratory workers with potential for exposure to the virus.
+It may also be considered in people aged ≥12 years travelling to a country or territory without an outbreak, but with an elevated risk for US travellers if planning to stay for an extended period of time (e.g., ≥6 months).

 Both vaccines are given as a single intramuscular dose.
 The live-attenuated vaccine is contraindicated in immunocompromised people.
+The virus-like particle vaccine should be used with caution in immunocompromised people.[47]

 The decision to use the vaccines during pregnancy should take the person’s risk of wild-type chikungunya virus infection, gestational age, and risks to the fetus or neonate from vertical transmission of wild-type chikungunya virus into consideration.
 There are no clinical studies in pregnant women.
 Neonates should be monitored closely for 7 days after birth if they are born within 14 days of the mother receiving the live-attenuated vaccine; it is unknown whether the vaccine virus can be vertically transmitted and cause fetal or neonatal adverse events.
 Animal studies of the adjuvanted virus-like particle vaccine have shown no potential issues.
+If both vaccines are available, the virus-like particle vaccine is preferred for pregnant women as live vaccines are typically not recommended in pregnant women.[47]

 Vaccines in development